JaxLuo0405/2021Fall-CS411-project/docs/user_stories.md

 account they can simply sign up with an email address).
 If the spotify account used to log in is valid, then the user answers a series of profile questions, including their home location, and some top genres that they listen to.

+REVISION: Login

+User decides they want to find details of a specific movie.
+They visit our application website, and click on Login with Spotify.
+The login will redirect them to the Spotify login page and login with their Spotify account.
+If their spotify is invalid, or do they not have one, they must create one before using our web app.
+Once they login they will be redirected to the homepage and be able to begin.
+Users are authenticated for an hour.
+After an hour expires when a user wants to visit our website they must be authenticated by Spotify again.
+Had to change and simplify plan.

 User Story 2: Create a playlist

 This user story assumes that the user is logged in and has set up their profile (User Story 1).
 Upon logging in the user is